matplotlib/matplotlib/INSTALL.rst

   python -m pip install -U pip
   python -m pip install -U matplotlib

+If this command results in Matplotlib being compiled from source and there's trouble with the compilation, you can add ``--prefer-binary`` to select the newest version of Matplotlib for which there is a precompiled wheel for your OS and Python.

 .. note::

    The following backends work out of the box: Agg, ps, pdf, svg and TkAgg.